hunter-teacher-cert/csci70300-summer-2021/daily/README.md

 ## Day 5 - July 15
+### Linked List Lab
+	Start with our Llist.java from code/lists and add the following functionality:
+	1.

 ## Day 6 - July 16
 ## Day 7 - July 19
 ## Day 8  - July 20